 Kwankwaso was elected as the Executive Governor of the northern Nigerian state of Kano between 1999 and 2003, under the flag of the People’s Democratic Party (PDP).
 He lost re-election to Malam Ibrahim Shekarau whom he removed from the highest civil service position of permanent secretary to a Lecturer in a higher institution(College of Arts and Science, Kano).

 Kwankwaso is known to be a great admirer of the apex political office of the nation.
-However, since his defeat in 2015, he is yet to make a formal declaration on his willingness to run.
 Meanwhile, he is rumored to have a strained relationship with not just the President, but the present Kano State Governor and his former protegé, Umar Ganduje.
-This very likely inspired his decision to decamp to the opposition PDP along with 14 other senators.
+This very likely inspired his decision to decamp to the opposition PDP along with 14 other senators in 2018.